RealityHertz/Greenhouse-Project/Documentation/Signoffs/NutrientSubsystemSignoff.md

     14. This means the batteries will last (21,000mWh / 38.493 mw) = 545.55 hours or 22.73 days.

 - **Voltage Converter - Murata CMR0515S3C**
-   1. The regulator takes an input voltage of range 5V with an input current of 188mA and produces a constant 15VDC output with 79% effeciency.
+   1. The converter takes an input voltage of 5V with an input current of 188mA and produces a constant 15VDC output with 79% effeciency.
-   2. The regulator is wired to be enabled by default as soon as it is powered.
+   2. The converter is wired to be enabled by default as soon as it is powered.

 ## **Bill of Materials:**
 | Brand/Manufacturer | Part Name | Supplier | Part/Model Number | Quantity | Units | Unit Cost | Cost |